 What do these two stories show?
 Both women had organization and time-planning problems.
 Jane’s problems were secondary to inattentive-type ADHD.
 She responded beautifully to a stimulant medication.
 Jessica, on the other hand, had organizational problems that resulted from learning disabilities.
 She needed special-education interventions.
 Some children or adults have both problems, and require medication and coaching or special education services.

-The Right Help
+The Right Help for ADD or LD

 Some school professionals are too quick to interpret symptoms of inattention and problems with executive function (specifically, organization and time planning) as ADHD.